szelongq/tp/docs/UserGuide.md

 * The number of leaves **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `addLeaveBalance 3 l/4` adds 4 days of leave to the 3rd employee in the employee book.
+* `list` followed by `addLeaveBalance 3 l/4` adds 4 days of leave to the 3rd employee in HeRon.
 * `find n/Sam` followed by `addLeaveBalance 1 l/1` adds 1 day of leave to the 1st employee in the results of the `find` command.

 #### Deduct number of leaves from an employee : `deductLeaveBalance`